-Caroline M. Stapleton is an Associate in the Washington, DC office of Buckley Sandler LLP.
-Ms. Stapleton represents corporate and individual clients in a variety of banking and enforcement matters, including complex civil litigation and government enforcement.
+Caroline M. Stapleton is an Associate in the Washington, D.C., office of Buckley Sandler LLP.
+Ms. Stapleton represents banks and non-bank financial service providers in federal and state regulatory and enforcement matters.

-Prior to joining Buckley Sandler, Ms. Stapleton was an attorney-advisor in the litigation division of the Office of the Comptroller of the Currency (OCC), where she represented the OCC in civil litigation, employment disputes, and other administrative contexts.
+Prior to joining Buckley Sandler, Ms. Stapleton was an attorney-advisor in the litigation division of the Office of the Comptroller of the Currency (OCC), where she represented the OCC in civil litigation, bank receivership preparation, employment disputes, and other administrative contexts.